Goldberries1180/The-Fellowship-of-the-Code-2026/README.md

 ### v0.1 – Setup
 - Created repository
 - Defined basic structure (chapters, artifacts)

+## v1.0
+- added "*Chapter 1: Setting Out*" of the Red Book of Westmarch
+- The entire work package for the concept is complete